cyral-quickstart/quickstart-sidecar-express/ADVANCED.md

 _Added in sidecar version v4.7_

-You have the option of providing a custom certificate to the sidecar.
-Include the following environment variables in an env file:
+To provide a custom certificate to the sidecar, include the following environment variables in an env file:

 ```shell
 SIDECAR_TLS_CERT=        # x509 TLS certificate